charlottesarter/source-code-differencing/Ideas.md

 # Source code differencing

 >  Detecting differences between two versions of source code

-Matching criteria: How can we decide, whether two nodes are matched?

 ### AST design

 > Which information to keep or discard